EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * ID_V - identifier for the public key of Party V

+* Cred_V - credential used for authentication of Party V. Any COSE map with value containing either the end-entity certificate of Party V (e.g. x5c) or the raw public key of Party V (e.g. COSE_Key)

 * APP_2 - bstr containing application data

-* Cert_V - The end-entity certificate of Party V

 * H() - the hash function in HKDF_V